 Crawford found an example that feels like it goes a little deeper.
 In case you don’t study the video linked to above, “Coal Black Rose” tells a tale of courtship, specifically, two men wooing the same woman.
 In the song, Rose keeps one suitor outside while she’s entertaining the other inside.
 She eventually brings the dude standing outside in from the cold, but, before he come in, he sings this quick lament (and, quoting, again, excuse the racism):

 “Make haste, Rosa, lubly dear / I froze tiff as a poker waitin here”

 All in all, minstrelsy, and the time and place it occupies, at least makes sense of what it did; it might even excuse it.
 (Al Jolson, though, 60 years later, and everything…less so; like a lot less so.)
-Tasteless as it was, it took a genuine, if fleeting interest in black music and culture.
-That might seem like a small, exploitative step, but does it seem more or less likely that those first tendrils of contact blossomed into a big part of where white and black culture find their easiest common ground?
+Tasteless as it was, it has the merit of taking a genuine, if fleeting interest in black life and culture...yes, while stealing the music.
+That feel a small step for such an exploitative exchange, but does it seem more or less likely that those first tendrils of contact blossomed into a big part of where white and black culture continue find their easiest common ground - and to this day?